 Sometimes, the best photos are those you never plan for.
 A few years ago, as I was having renovations done in my apartment, the electrician doing the work mentioned that he knew of a Bald Eagle’s nest on Fox Lake, about an hour away, and asked if I’d like to photograph the birds.
 When I accepted, I never knew I’d get one of the most famous bird photos of my career.

-When the heron landed near the eagles’ nest, the eagle straightened up almost like a cartoon, as if saying “Not here!” and took off to chase the heron away.
-Neither bird was attacking the other, but bald eagles can be fiercely defensive of their nesting territory, and the great blue heron wasn’t at all welcome.
+When the Blue Heron landed near the eagles’ nest, the eagle straightened up almost like a cartoon, as if saying “Not here!” and took off to chase the heron away.
+Neither bird was attacking the other, but Bald Eagles can be fiercely defensive of their nesting territory, and the Great Blue Heron wasn’t at all welcome.

-Capturing an extraordinary moment of an Eagle and Heron
+Capturing an extraordinary moment of a Bald Eagle and Blue Heron

 I was shooting furiously, bending over the camera and twisting around as the birds moved.
 It was almost like a “dogfight” as the birds swerved and turned, and I felt like I was a machine gunner with my camera, just trying to keep them in frame.
 The shot I finally got was incredibly lucky, but sometimes you make your own luck – it wasn’t just happenstance that my electrician knew I did bird photography, or knew of the eagles’ nest, or invited me along.
 It’s all about the connections we make.